 Class will meet weekly via Zoom (Thursdays, 3PM PST - 5PM PST) and also have an online classroom in Wet Ink.

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-Led by Ploi Pirapokin, Nonfiction Editor at Newfound Journal, and the Co-Editor of The Greenest Gecko: An Anthology of New Asian Fantasy forthcoming from Wesleyan University Press in 2021.
+Led by Ploi Pirapokin, Nonfiction Editor at Newfound Journal, and the Co-Editor of The Greenest Gecko: An Anthology of New Asian Fantasy forthcoming from Wesleyan University Press.
 Her work is featured and forthcoming in Tor.com, Pleiades, Ninth Letter, Gulf Stream Magazine, The Offing and more.

 “Tell stories filled with facts.
 Make people touch and taste and know.
 Make people feel!
 Feel!
 Feel!
 Feel!” -Octavia Butler, from the Estate of Octavia E. Butler/The Huntington Library, Art Collections and Botanical Gardens.

 In this generative 6-week workshop, we’ll write and discuss speculative short stories that are also political, historical, theoretical, ideological, and philosophical.
 We’ll explore the personal implications that the execution of the speculative element would have on individuals, rooted in our diverse identities, backgrounds, and cultures.

 Students will leave with a completed short story ready to submit to publications, a better understanding of their own voice and style, genre tropes, and character-based actions.

 We’ll meet weekly on Zoom for two-hours to workshop our stories based on collaborative prompts, share excerpts, writing processes, and strategies, and also learn from each other’s differences.
 This is a writing-intensive workshop that will also ask you to reflect on your aesthetics as a writer.
 In addition to Zoom, there will also be a dynamic classroom environment in Wet Ink.